Note: Principal Investigator Responsibilities are described further down on this page. Click here to jump to this section.

 The Guide to Research Compliance for Principal Investigators and Department Administrators provides a single reference for all the accounting, safety and ethical guidelines that must be taken into consideration on sponsored projects.

-The Principal Investigator is responsible for:
+The Principal Investigator is the individual with primary responsibility for:

 - Adherence to all University policies.